hatonthecat/Hurl/content/courses/course2/index.md

 https://en.wikipedia.org/wiki/Heinz_Lammerding  (27 August 1905 – 13 January 1971)"

-While the author was notified and was thankful fod the correction, Vice magazine has since closed down and was unable to make corrections.
+While the author was notified and was thankful for the correction, Vice magazine has since closed down and was unable to make corrections.